TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 - TODO pch review : Selected data disks defined by ```ebx.dataStorageClass``` must be high-performance (preferably SSDs) and network disks should be avoided.
 For logs disk defined by ```ebx.logsStorageClass``` general-purpose disks (but not too slow) can be used.
+You should also be aware that the volume will be destroyed if the corresponding PVC is deleted or modified.
+This means that EBX will have to recreate its indexes at the next boot, which may take some time.
+However, there will be no loss of data.
 Please see the [storageClass documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/) and the [dynamic volume provisioning concept](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) for further information.